Kulchytsi: History

+In the Second Polish Republic, the village was located in the Sambir County of the Lwów Voivodeship.

+On April 17, 1944, Ukrainian nationalists from the OUN-UPA murdered 15 Poles here as a part of Volhynia genocide.
+On August 8, 1944, the village was captured by Soviet forces.

 Religious structures and attractions

 Christians have an opportunity to visit the Exaltation of the Holy Cross Orthodox Church, Church of the Transfiguration and Church of Saints Florus and Laurus.

 In the village has an architectural monument of local importance of Sambir Raion (Sambir district).
 It is a wooden bell tower of Church of Florus and Laurus 18th century (499-М).

 Museums and monuments

 Village residents know and want to learn of the history of the village and land.
 Valuable historical and architectural attractions been saved in the village.
 This is museum by name Hetman Sahaidachny, a monument to Hetman Petro Sahaidachny, Yuri-Franz Kulchytsky monument, a wooden Bell tower of Church of Florus and Laurus 18th century and other.

 The idea of the museum foundation appeared in 1992, when the monument to Petro Konashevych-Sahaydachny was opened.
 It was decided to found the museum in the native village of the Ukrainian Hetman who had played the most important part in the history of Ukrainian Cossacks.
 Museum Director Bogdan Sydor is one of the founders of the museum.